SQream/sqream_docs/connecting_to_sqream/client_drivers/kafka/index.rst

 	cd /home/sqream/kafka_2.12-3.2.1/
 	./kafka-console-producer.sh --bootstrap-server localhost:9092 --topic <topic name> < <full path to file>

-Closing Kafka producer:
+Terminating the Kafka Producer requires that both the Kafka Producer and Zookeeper be terminated.
+To avoid data inconsistency and potential data loss, terminate the Kafka Producer before terminating the Zookeeper.

-To close the Kafka producer, you must first stop the producer and then stop Zookeeper.
+Terminating the Kafka Producer:

 .. code-block:: postgres

 	cd /home/sqream/kafka_2.12-3.2.1/
 	bin/kafka-server-stop.sh

-Kafka Consumer
+SQream Consumer
 ---------------

 .. contents::
    :local:
    :depth: 1

-The Kafka consumer converts data formatted as CSV and JSON into ``.tmp`` files and saves it in a predefined directory.
+The SQream Consumer converts data formatted as CSV and JSON into ``.tmp`` files and saves it in a predefined directory.
 You must define the number of files to be converted before they are saved as a ``sqream.batchRecordCount`` file.
 Once reaching the defined number of files, the consumer saves the converted files and begins the process all over again.

-Kafka Consumer Installation
+SQream Consumer Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kafka consumer version is located under /home/sqream/kafkaconnect1, machine IP 192.168.0.102
+The SQream Consumer version is located under /home/sqream/kafkaconnect1, machine IP 192.168.0.102
 Credentials:
 user = sqream
 pass = sqprj2021$

-Kafka Consumer Configuration
+SQream Consumer Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What needs to be configured: